 Take a packed lunch, food and drink is quite pricey.

 Think before using a donkey, camel or horse for transport.
 Visiting Petra is a hike, not a walk in the park so if you don’t think you can manage it then maybe you shouldn’t be visiting.

-In regards to clothing, i saw people in jeans and a top as if they were going shopping, dresses as if they were going to the beach and hiking gear as if they were climbing a mountain.
-I opted for gym pants, a basic top and trainers which i felt was a good option.
+In regards to clothing and what to wear to Petra, I saw people in jeans and a top as if they were going shopping, dresses as if they were going to the beach and hiking gear as if they were climbing a mountain.
+I opted for gym pants, a basic top and trainers which I felt was a good option.

 **Have you been to Petra?
 What did you think??**